Implement NIS2, strengthen your security, and ensure cybersecurity within your organization.

 4. Cooperation and information sharing:

-5. Sanctions for non-compliance:
+5. Penalties for non-compliance:

 6. Risk management and business continuity: